 Onion is rich in sulfur, antioxidants, and potassium, accelerating hair growth, reducing frizz, and quelling hair fall.
 It also features Plant Keratin, which revamps hair’s natural structure, giving you stronger and healthier tresses.
 The goodness of Soy Amino Acids and Wheat Amino Acids improves the tensile strength of hair fibers and increases their elasticity.
 Targeting your hair care goals, our onion shampoo gives you stronger, smoother, and cleaner hair with every wash.

 Keeping in mind your hair concern, we have also crafted an Anti-Hair Fall Kit powered with the goodness of onion.
 It features Onion Oil, Onion Conditioner, and Onion Hair Serum for root-to-tip nourishment of your hair.
 Devoid of any harmful chemicals and toxins, this kit is safe for colored and chemically treated hair.

 There could be many potential reasons for hair fall, so we suggest you see a dermatologist to rule out the exact cause behind it.
 Occasionally losing some strands of hair is quite normal, as it may also point that your hair is in the resting or telogen phase.
 However, if this has been happening for a long time, you may need to change your hair care habits.

-At Mamaearth, you can explore our sulfate-free anti-hair fall shampoo range for women and men.
+At Mamaearth, you can explore our sulfate-free best hair fall shampoo range for women and men.
 They help stimulate hair growth, boost blood circulation, and fend off hair loss.
-You can also opt for our Onion Hair Growth Oil to enrich your regular hair oil and give your scalp much-needed nutrients.
+You can also opt for our Onion Hair Growth Oil to enrich your regular and best hair oil and give your scalp much-needed nutrients.

 - Which is the best shampoo for hair fall?